scravy/node-macaddress/README.md

 an appropriate interface if all you're interested in is *one* MAC address identifying the host system (see `API + Examples` below).

+A common misconception about this library is that it reports the mac address of the client that accesses some kind of backend.
+It does not.
+Reporting the mac address is not in any way similar to reporting the IP address of the client that accesses your application.
+This library reports the mac address of the server the application is running on.
+This useful for example for distributed/scaled applications, for example when generating UUIDs.

+Also it seems to be worth noting that this library is not intended to be used in a browser.
+There is no web api reporting the mac address of the machine (and that is a good thing).

 **Features:**

 + works on `Linux`, `Mac OS X`, `Windows`, and on most `UNIX` systems.